CrystalVulpine/VoxelPlanet/Docs/mods/index.md

 `void onGameStart()` runs when the game is started.

 `void onGameExit()` runs when the game stops, ie the window is closed.

+`void onWorldLoad()` runs when the world is initially loaded.

+`void onWorldClose()` runs when the world exits, immediately before being saved.

 `void onGameLoop(Clock loopTime, Clock lastLoopTime)` allows you to perform operations in the main game loop. `loopTime` refers to the start time of the current loop, in milliseconds. `lastLoopTime` is the start of the previous loop.